 For example, if something is $60 pesos or $5 USD, which is cheaper?
 60 divided by 5 is around 12, which means they’re giving you 12 pesos for every USD.
-The actual exchange rate is around 19, so 12 is a terrible exchange rate and you should definitely pay in pesos.
+The actual exchange rate is likely higher, so 12 is an exchange rate you don’t want.
+Pay in pesos.

 Negotiating and Haggling in Mexico

 Negotiating over prices is customary for a lot of transactions in Mexico.
 For most purchases of souvenirs, tours, and other tourist-focused activities, the price they provide is a starting point for negotiations.
 That doesn’t mean you must always haggle and it doesn’t mean that every vendor is open to it.
 Sometimes they won’t budge or you’ll find the price seems fair and just pay it.

 It is not common, however, to negotiate when buying food or drinks.
 And you cannot negotiate with cashiers at major retailers, such as large grocery stores.